Going for a job interview?

 To help you navigate thru the requirements for this highly sought-after occupation we’ve created a comprehensive guide on PEI security guard training.

-The Private Investigators and Private Guards Act managed by Prince Edward Island Justice and Public Safety Firearms Office requires that all individuals conducting private Investigation and/or security guard duties are licensed.
+The Private Investigators and Private Guards Act managed by Prince Edward Island Justice and Public Safety Firearms Office require that all individuals conducting private investigations and/or security guard duties are licensed.